-- [C-0-3] MUST show a dedicated interface for the user to decide whether to grant the requested runtime permissions and also provide an interface for the user to manage runtime permissions. - [C-0-4] MUST have one and only one implementation of both user interfaces. - [C-0-5] MUST NOT grant any runtime permissions to preinstalled apps unless: - the user's consent can be obtained before the application uses it - the runtime permissions are associated with an intent pattern for which the preinstalled application is set as the default handler
+- [C-0-3] MUST show a dedicated interface for the user to decide whether to grant the requested runtime permissions and also provide an interface for the user to manage runtime permissions. - [C-0-4] MUST have one and only one implementation of both user interfaces. - [C-0-5] MUST NOT grant any runtime permissions to preinstalled apps unless: - $\circ\;$ The user's consent can be obtained before the application uses it. - The runtime permissions are associated with an intent pattern for which the preinstalled application is set as the default handler. - [C-0-6] MUST grant the android.permission.RECOVER_KEYSTORE permission only to system apps that register a properly secured Recovery Agent.
+A properly secured Recovery Agent is defined as an on-device software agent that synchronizes with an off-device remote storage, that is equipped with secure hardware with protection equivalent or stronger than what is described in Google Cloud Key Vault Service to prevent brute-force attacks on the lockscreen knowledge factor.

-If device implementations include a pre-installed app or wish to allow third-party apps to access the usage statistics, they:
+If device implementations include a preinstalled app or wish to allow third-party apps to access the usage statistics, they:

-[C-1-1] are STRONGLY RECOMMENDED provide user-accessible mechanism to grant or revoke access to the usage stats in response to the android.settings.ACTION_USAGE_ACCESS_SETTINGS intent for apps that declare the android.permission.PACKAGE_USAGE_STATS permission.
+• [SR] are STRONGLY RECOMMENDED provide user-accessible mechanism to grant or revoke access to the usage stats in response to the android.settings.ACTION_USAGE_ACCESS_SETTINGS intent for apps that declare the android.permission.PACKAGE_USAGE_STATS permission.

-If device implementations intend to disallow any apps, including pre-installed apps, from accessing the usage statistics, they:
+If device implementations intend to disallow any apps, including preinstalled apps, from accessing the usage statistics, they:

-[C-2-1] MUST still have an activity that handles the android.settings.ACTION_USAGE_ACCESS_SETTINGS intent pattern but MUST implement it as a no-op, that is to have an equivalent behavior as when the user is declined for access.
+• [C-1-1] MUST still have an activity that handles the android.settings.ACTION_USAGE_ACCESS_SETTINGS intent pattern but MUST implement it as a no-op, that is to have an equivalent behavior as when the user is declined for access.